Suuuuvi/You-Side/README.md

     sustainedNotes('56', beats= 0.5)
     ```

-- `playNote`: The function allows you to play individual notes.
+- `playNote`: The function allows to play individual notes.
 For example, to play the note G3:

     ```python
     from tunepad import playNote